Julio-Cesar-PC/Julio-Cesar-PC/README.md

 <details>
   <summary>About me!</summary>

-  - I'm 21yo and my birthday is november 4th 🎂
+  - I'm 23yo and my birthday is november 4th 🎂

   - I like to watch movies and play games 🎬 🎮

-  - i'm learning PHP Laravel 📚

   - Music nerd 🤓